 There are a wealth of statistics in relation to bullying both in the UK and overseas and you will regularly see bullying reported in the media.
-Research from the Department for Education found that:
+Research from the Department for Education looking at pupils in year 10 found that:

 - 40% of young people were bullied in the last 12 months

 - 6% of all young people had experienced bullying daily.
 9% between once a week and once a month.